Ko Panyi

 Ko Panyi (เกาะปันหยี, /th/), also known as Koh Panyee, is a fishing village in Phang Nga Province, Thailand, notable for being built on stilts by Bugis fishermen.
-The population consists of about 360 families or 1,600 people descended from two seafaring Muslim families from Indonesia, Indonesia.
+The population consists of about 360 families or 1,600 people descended from two seafaring Muslim families from Indonesia.

 History

 Ko Panyi is known as Pulau Panji in Malay and Pulo Panji in Javanese.
-The settlement at Ko Panyi was established at the end of the 18th century by nomadic Javanese fisherman.
+The settlement at Ko Panyi was established in 1880 by nomadic Javanese fisherman.
 During this time the law limited land ownership solely to people of Thai national origins, and due to this restriction the settlement was, for the most part, built on stilts within the protection of the island's bay, providing easy access for fishers.
 With the increase of wealth for the community, due to the growing tourism industry within Thailand, the purchase of land on the island itself became a possibility, and the first significant structures were built ashore, a mosque and a freshwater well.

+Alternative interpretation of the founders' origins

+Some commonly circulated accounts state that the founders of Ko Panyi were migrants from Java.
+However, local oral histories preserved by village elders and community leaders suggest that this interpretation may have arisen from a linguistic misunderstanding.

+According to local explanations, the early settlers referred to themselves as "Jawi" or "Javee", a historical term used across the Malay world to describe Malay Muslim communities of the Nusantara region.
+In Thai usage, the term "Yawi" (ยาวี) has historically been used to refer to Malay-speaking Muslim populations associated with the cultural sphere of Patani.

+Due to phonetic differences in Thai pronunciation, the word "Jawi" may be pronounced in ways that resemble "Cha-wee" or "Ja-wee".
+Some interpretations suggest that this pronunciation may have been misunderstood by external interviewers as referring to Java, which later led to the assumption that the founders were Javanese.

+At present, there is no widely cited genetic, genealogical, or documentary evidence conclusively demonstrating that the founding population of Ko Panyi was ethnically Javanese.
+Cultural elements of the village, including maritime livelihood, settlement patterns built over water, and Malay Muslim customs, are also consistent with broader Malay maritime traditions historically present across the region.